 spacers.
 I also put a 30° bend in the bracket, to make the

 the box vertical relative to the road.
 It was while doing this work

-that I realised that by moving the indicator stems as far forward as
+that I realised that by positioning the indicator stems to be as far

 possible, there was enough room behind them to allow the fitting of